zZedix/PasarGuard/CONTRIBUTING.md

 * **backend logic should go in**: `app/operations`
 * **Migrations (Alembic)**: `app/db/migrations`

+🧩 **Note**: Ensure **all backend logic is organized and implemented in the `operations` module**.
+This keeps route handling, database access, and service logic clearly separated and easier to maintain.

 ### 📘 API Docs (Swagger / ReDoc)

 Enable the `DOCS` flag in your `.env` file to access: